Homodyne detection: Applications

 Lock-in amplifiers are homodyne detectors integrated into measurement equipment or packaged as stand-alone laboratory equipment for sensitive detection and highly selective filtering of weak or noisy signals.
 Homodyne/lock-in detection has been one of the most commonly used signal processing methods across a wide range of experimental disciplines for decades.

 Homodyne and heterodyne techniques are commonly used in thermoreflectance techniques.

 In the processing of signals in some applications of magnetic resonance imaging, homodyne detection can offer advantages over magnitude detection.
 The homodyne technique can suppress excessive noise and undesired quadrature components (90° out-of-phase), and provide stable access to information that may be encoded into the phase or polarity of images.

+Homodyne detection was one of the key techniques in demonstrating quantum entanglement.
+This has led to the possibility of providing a room temperature quantum sensor with continuous-variable quantum information.
+However, challenges include reducing noise, increasing bandwidth and improving the integration of electronic and photonic components.
+Recently, these challenges have been overcome to demonstrate a free-space-coupled room temperature quantum sensor with large-scale integrated photonics and electronics.

 An encrypted secure communication system can be based on quantum key distribution (QKD).
 An efficient receiver scheme for implementing QKD is balanced homodyne detection (BHD) using a positive–intrinsic–negative (PIN) diode.

-Homodyne detection was one of the key techniques in demonstrating quantum entanglement.